-A. Signs in R Residence Districts.

-- (1) The following signs shall be permitted in R Residence Districts: - (a) Nameplate, identification signs and professional signs on any premises used for any of the uses permitted in a residence district, provided that such signs shall not exceed four square feet in area and shall not emit any flashing or intermittent illumination. - (b) Institutional signs for schools, churches, hospitals or similar public or semipublic institutions, provided that such signs shall not be greater than 15 square feet in area and shall not emit any flashing lights or letters, scrolling or changing graphics, or intermittent illumination including lights from electronic signs or LED style signs. - (c) Business signs pertaining only to a legal nonconforming use of the premises on which it is located, provided that such signs shall not exceed 20 square feet in area and shall not emit any flashing lights or letters, scrolling or changing graphics, or intermittent illumination including lights electronic signs or LED style signs.
-Such signs shall be
+- A. Signs in R Residence Districts. - (1) The following signs shall be permitted in R Residence Districts: - (a) Nameplate, identification signs and professional signs indicating the name and address of the professional or business person, or the occupant in a permitted homeoccupation, on-in any premises used for any of the uses permitted in a residence district, provided that such signs shall not exceed four square feet in area and shall not emit any flashing or intermittent illumination. - (b) Institutional signs for schools, churches, hospitals or similar public or semipublic institutions, provided that such signs shall not be greater than 15 square feet in area and shall not emit any flashing lights or letters, scrolling or changing graphics, or intermittent illumination including lights from electronic signs or LED style signs.

-- ground mounted only and with a maximum height of eight feet.
-Freestanding pole signs shall not be permitted. - (d) Temporary signs located on the premises on which they are located, provided that such signs shall not exceed six square feet in area, shall not be illuminated and shall be promptly removed by the property owner when the circumstances leading to their erection no longer apply. - B. Signs in C Commercial Districts. - (1) The following signs shall be permitted in C Commercial Districts: - (a) Signs permitted in R Residence Districts. - (b) Business signs on the premises on which they are located.
+- (c) Business signs pertaining only to a legal nonconforming use of the premises on which it is located, provided that such signs shall not exceed 20 square feet in area and shall not emit any flashing lights or letters, scrolling or changing graphics, or intermittent illumination including lights electronic signs or LED style signs.
+Such signs shall be ground mounted only and with a maximum height of eight feet.
+Freestanding pole signs shall not be permitted. - (d) Temporary signs advertising the sale, rental, construction or improvement of located on the premises on which they are located, provided that such signs shall not exceed six square feet in area, shall not be illuminated and shall be promptly removed by the property owner when the circumstances leading to their erection no longer apply. - (2) Signs advertising functions, uses, products or services not pertaining to the premises on which they are located and mobile advertising or attracting devices shall not be permitted in any R Residence District. - B. Signs in C Commercial Districts. - (1) The following signs shall be permitted in C Commercial Districts: - (a) Signs permitted in R Residence Districts. - (b) Business signs pertaining only to a permitted use, product or service on the premises on which they are located.
 Two signs per business shall be allowed with one building mounted and one freestanding or ground-mounted.
 For premises having more than one business located within the structure, each business shall be allowed one building mounted sign having a maximum size of 12 square feet and the premises shall be allowed one free standing or ground mounted sign with a maximum size of 24 square feet.
-The maximum height for a freestanding sign or a ground mounted sign shall be 10 feet. (c) Temporary signs on the premises on which they are located, provided that such signs shall not exceed 10 square feet in area and shall be promptly removed by the agent or owner when the circumstances leading to their erection no longer apply. - (2) Signs not pertaining to the premises on which they are located shall not be permitted in any C Commercial District. - C. Signs in M Manufacturing Districts.
-The following signs shall be permitted in M Manufacturing Districts: - (1) Signs permitted in C Commercial Districts. - (2) No off-premises signs shall be allowed. - (3) Signs size shall be limited to 36 square feet in total sign per face. - (4) Temporary signs on the premises on which they are located, provided that such signs shall not exceed 100 square feet in area and shall be promptly removed by the agent or owner when the circumstances leading to their erection no longer apply.
+The maximum height for a freestanding sign or a ground mounted sign shall be 10 feet. , provided that the aggregate area of all signs on the premises shall not be greater than three square feet for each foot of frontage actually occupied by such use, but not exceeding 200 square feet of aggregate sign area. - (c) Temporary signs advertising the sale or rental or construction or improvement of on the premises on which they are located, provided that such signs shall not exceed 10 square feet in area and shall be promptly removed by the agent or owner when the circumstances leading to their erection no longer apply.